What to consider when downsizing your car

 All-terrain vehicle (4x4)

-To reap the benefits of downsizing, consider some or all of the following criteria:
+To reap the full benefits of downsizing, consider whether your downsized vehicle fits the following criteria:

 • The vehicle is physically smaller.
-This is particularly important if you envision driving predominantly in congested urban environments.
+This is particularly important if you intend driving in congested urban areas.

 • The vehicle is cheaper to purchase.
 If you plan to resell your current vehicle, ideally you want the downsized vehicle to cost less than the proceeds of that sale.

 • The vehicle is more fuel efficient.
-Generally, the smaller the car, the more fuel efficient it is, largely because the engine does not have to work as hard to move a smaller, lighter car which typically carries less people and goods
+Generally, the smaller the car, the more fuel efficient it is - largely because the engine does not have to work as hard to move a smaller, lighter car that typically carries fewer people and less cargo.

 • The vehicle should be cheaper to maintain.
 The size of the vehicle can impact its affordability when it comes to maintenance and servicing.